google/ads-api-report-fetcher/README.md

 ## Getting started

-Ads API Reports Fetcher has two versions - Python and Node.js.
+Google Ads API Report Fetcher has two versions - Python and Node.js.
 Please explore the relevant section to install and run the tool:

 * [Getting started with gaarf in Python](py/README.md)